PoisotLab/PLCG/README.md

 integrated rapidly.
 The general workflow is as follows:

 1. Fork the repository (see *Branches, etc.* below)
-2. Create an *explicitely named branch*
+2. Create an *explicitly named branch*
 3. Create a pull request *even if you haven't pushed code yet*
 4. Be as explicit as possible on your goals